GBD Game Smart Watch for Kids

 My testers loved this watch.
 The games are easy to play and win, similar to the Atari games of my youth, and so they’re perfect for budding gamers.
 Fancy Zoo is a series of sticker-like animal pictures that kids swipe through.
 That’s it, but it had the 3-year-old hooked.
 Other games, such as Receive Apple, Save Bear, Elude Balls, and Air Drop, are similarly straightforward.

 The majority of the games follow the same formula: Things (such as apples or crowns) fall down from the top of the screen, and the player tries to catch them while avoiding the bombs.
 All were hits with my watch testers, but Fruit Ninja, Star Wars, and Racecar (which entails racing along a racetrack to the finish line without getting in a wreck) have gotten the most play.
-The farting panda in the Pi Wang game, who tries to run and jump from building to building without falling to his death, also got a lot of laughs.
+The farting panda in the Pi Wang game, who tries to run and jump from building to building without falling, also got a lot of laughs.

 ‘I can take my own pictures,’ boasted our 3-year-old tester, thrilled.